edreisMD/stable-baselines-agent/README.md

 # ViZDoom Bot

+*This is a fork of the original [stable-baselines-agent repository](https://github.com/ViZDoomBot/stable-baselines-agent) aimed to link to the project GameNGen, with some modifications such as stable-baselines3 instead of stable-baselines and updated requirements.
+Please note that not all the code is compatible with stable-baselines3, just few scripts that are necessary for this implementation of GameNGen.*

 We're ViZDoom Bot team of CSCI527 Spring 2021.
 This repository contains all the code and part of saved model weights of our team throughout the whole semester.
 Please visit [our website](https://vizdoombot2021.netlify.app/)